Edward (Ted) Jackson and Magda Seydegart

 Awarded annually by the Dean of Graduate and Postdoctoral Affairs, on the recommendation of the Director of the Masters of Philanthropy and Nonprofit Leadership Program, to outstanding graduate students who demonstrate a strong potential for leadership and innovation in community engagement on issues of priority to local nonprofits, governments and businesses.
 These issues include but are not limited to: human and gender rights; Indigenous culture; environmental sustainability: youth employment; social enterprise; innovative finance; affordable housing; or sustainable food.
 Endowed by Dr. Edward Jackson and Ms. Magda Seydegart in honour of the Jackson family’s commitment to strengthening community in Eastern Ontario and beyond.

-A good starting point for this story is the organizing in the 1940s by John McClintock (Jack) Jackson and his wife, Isabella Dixon Jackson, of a dairy milk cooperative to assist farmers in the Kemptville area to sell their product to Montreal markets, enabling their own Mapleview Farm to flourish.
+John McClintock (Jack) Jackson and his wife, Isabella Dickson Jackson, were co-founders of a dairy milk cooperative to assist farmers in the Kemptville area to sell their product to Montreal markets, enabling their own Mapleview Farm to flourish.
 Their son, John William (Bill) Jackson, was a career soldier in the Canadian army, a two-time UN peacekeeper, United Church Elder and award-winning horticulturalist, also serving as assistant dean at the Kemptville College of Agricultural Technology.

 In the mid-1960s, Annetta (Anne) Knight Jackson, Bill’s wife, founded Maplewood School in Oxford Mills for underserved children with developmental and intellectual disabilities in the North Grenville area, working closely with their parents and the school board.
 Taking night and summer courses, she equipped herself with the administrative and educational skills to ensure the school’s success.
 Over time, as the Maplewood students progressed, Anne worked with other community members to set up a local nonprofit Community Living Association which, over time, provided a sheltered workshop and assisted housing for the Maplewood students, who by now were young adults.
 As the Association’s programs grew, Anne believed she needed additional skills for effective board leadership, and so enrolled at Carleton University, graduating at the age of 60 with a degree in law and psycholinguistics.
 For this 30-year accompaniment of her “kids”, who called her “Jackson,” Anne received the Canada 125 Medal.